CharlieArreola/NLP-Proyect-Example/README.md

 - Interactive Dashboard (will not be Public for more than 14 days after this is published) Screenshot of the Dashboard are on the main pptx.<br>

 <br><br>
-Disclaimer: data scraping could be done only with beatiful soup tbh... but it really cool having selenium as an RPA making clicks and stuff for live presentations... ;)
+Disclaimer: data scraping could be done only with beatiful soup tbh... but it really looks cool having selenium as an RPA making clicks and stuff for live presentations... ;)